Training fads usually survive on little more than their followers' enthusiasm and myths about our brains.

-But there is plenty of hard evidence about the most effective ways for adults to learn.
-It's objective evidence from thorough research and useful for anyone who teaches, coaches or mentors adults.
+But there is plenty of hard evidence about effective ways for adults to learn.
+That evidence from thorough research is useful for anyone who teaches, coaches or mentors adults.

 Take the importance of self-esteem.
 You might expect adults to be a bit more resilient than children, but the research shows that when adults are learning their self-esteem is on the line.
-They tend to take errors personally and persuade themselves that they can't learn.
+They tend to take errors personally, especially in front of their colleagues.
+They may persuade themselves that they can't learn.

 Effective trainers can be very direct and specific in their feedback, but they preserve self-esteem.
 They encourage their trainees to see failures as simply steps along the way.
 They just assume that the trainee has the ability to succeed.

-A review of 100 studies has shown that high achievers make the same assumption about their ability.
-When they fail it's because of something they need to do or learn.
+A review of 100 studies has shown that those high achievers think in the same way when they encounter a setback.
+They'll assume that the setback is because of something they need to do or learn.
 It has nothing to do with their potential.
 They are 'externalising' failure.
 (Because it is 'outside' their potential.)
 They might tell themselves, "I'll have to get more practice on the machine", or "That client was in a grumpy mood, they're not all like that".

 As trainers, coaches and mentors we should be encouraging learners to externalise failure and see at is temporary - so it's better to call it a setback.